Sunrise Bulletin

 hear our prayer.

-Bring new hope among all who are in need, especially neighbors without homes or food, and those whose housing or food supply is at risk.
-Bring healing to all who are fearful, ill, or grieving.
+Gentle Shepherd, like the women at the empty tomb, many grieve or feel lost and afraid.
+Come alongside all who are ill or struggling.
 By your grace, make your presence known among all who call to you for healing.
 We remember any who are sick or suffering those named in our prayer bowl, those on our prayer list, and those we name aloud or in the silence of our hearts.
-(PAUSE) God of grace,
+(PAUSE).
+Reveal yourself to them as the Risen One.
+God of grace,

 hear our prayer.